ROCm/TransformerEngine/README.rst

   export PYTORCH_ROCM_ARCH=gfx942 # CK fused attn only support MI200 and MI300 and fp8 features are only supported on MI300
   pip install .

-The default installation above will use rocblas in GEMM computation.
-The hipBlasLt alternative can be selected by setting the environment variable `NVTE_USE_HIPBLASLT` before the `pip install` as:
+The default installation above supports both rocBlas and hipBlasLt in GEMM computation.
+Building with single backend support can be done by setting `NVTE_USE_HIPBLASLT` or `NVTE_USE_ROCBLAS` environment variable before `pip install` as:

 .. code-block:: bash

   export NVTE_USE_HIPBLASLT=1
+  export NVTE_USE_ROCBLAS=1

-The hipBlasLt alternative has not yet supported all the GEMM configurations in the pytorch unit tests.
-When hipBlasLt is fully support, we will switch to hipBlasLt as the default path for GEMM computation.
+When both GEMM backends are supported the aforementioned env variables can be used to select which backend to use.
+If none is set hipBlasLt is used by default.
+The hipBlasLt backed has not yet supported all the GEMM configurations in the pytorch unit tests.

 Test
 ====